SPEED OF "ELECTRICITY"

 high speed "thermal vibration."

-I've seen one way to directly measure the drift velocity of charges in
+I've seen one way to directly observe and measure the drift velocity of

 Physics Demonstration Experiments (two volumes)

 H. F. Meiners, ed.
 Ronald Press Co 1970